muhammedkayag/Spf_Spoof_Tester/README.md

 The author assumes no responsibility for misuse, unauthorized activities, service disruptions, data loss, legal consequences, or any damages resulting from the use of this software.

----

-# License

-This project is released under the MIT License.

-See the `LICENSE` file for additional details.